truthcoin/www.truthcoin.info/faq/index.md

 ### Why did you name it "Truthcoin"?
 Doesn't that make it sound like an altcoin?

-Back when I choose the name (in 2013), that was the naming convention: Namecoin, Peercoin, and Freicoin all existed.
-Back then, all of the new coins (even Litecoin) had some logical purpose and intended function, so it wasn't possible to confuse a legitimate project with a copycoin.
-As the Bitcoin price soared, it invited a tidal wave of endless "coin"-suffixed projects.
+Back when I choose the name (in 2013), that was the naming convention: Namecoin, Peercoin, and Freicoin all existed (before sidechains were formalized, I conceived the project as functionally comparable to Namecoin).
+Back then, all of the new coins (even Litecoin) had some logical purpose and intended function (however experimental), so it wasn't possible to confuse a legitimate project with a copycoin.
+Of course, as the Bitcoin price soared, it invited a tidal wave of endless "coin"-suffixed projects ("scams") which are today known as the Altcoins.

+I haven't changed the name beacuse it does act as a kind of anti-spam filter, removing shallow or low-effort users.
+Such users are often more distracting than helpful.

 ### If this project is so much better than Ethereum, Bitshares, ..., then why haven't I heard of it?

 Firstly, I do not do any promotion / "active marketing".
 I feel that "talking" about Truthcoin goes against the spirit of the project: that talk should be ignored (in favor of action).
 I have more important work to do than to deal with the (socially dysfunctional, in my view) Bitcoin community.

-Secondly, other projects don't already have funding from reputable investors, and need to have crowdsales.
+Secondly, I don't need any money, or help from the general public.
+Those other projects don't already have funding from reputable investors, and so they need to have crowdsales.
 These crowdsales grant a large number of people "skin in the game", at which point they become slavishly devoted to promoting the project.
 My project requires no money, and uses Bitcoin (whether the Bitcoin community, or any other community, likes it or not).
 Once the Bitcoin community learns of Truthcoin (which might be a while, as they've been so overwhelmed with terrible ideas named "-coin"), and that it is free (does not require any other coins), I'm confident that they'll be promoting "their" new project as much as they promote Bitcoin.

 ### You really think this project is better than all of the other Bitcoin 2.0 projects?

 Yes I do.
-Like Bitcoin, this is the only project which aims to solve an actual problem in computer science (P2P Oracle), it is the only project which had economically viable non-blockchain implementations, which were later censored (InTrade.com), it avoids the deadly CS sin of rewriting code from scratch, and imports Bitcoin's (crucial) monetary network effects.
+Like Bitcoin, this is the only project which aims to solve an actual problem in computer science (P2P Oracle), it is the only project which had economically viable non-blockchain implementations (real life "trial runs"), which were later censored (namely InTrade.com), it avoids the deadly CS sin of rewriting code from scratch, and imports Bitcoin's (crucial) monetary network effects.
 Roger Ver hired the most skeptical and technically knowledgeable people in the area (you know their names) to review the design.
 So far, no design flaws have been brought forward by these reviewers.

 While other projects employ multi-million-dollar budgets, only to struggle to meet their (multi-year extended) deadlines, this project is free, and we've already nearly finished.